phd1994/query-abbreviation-notes/experiments.md

 (The long queries we have observed are between 10000 and 50000 nodes.)

-## How long does it take to run testAbridgementLogic?
+## How long does it take to run TestQueryAbridger::testAbridgementLogic?

 testAbridgementLogic() method tests the invariants in abbreviation process on the queries added to `queries` list.